Sunday, 28 February 2016

 But my absolute favourite was one of Monet's - not one of his many paintings of water lilies but a painting of The Artist’s Garden At Vetheuil (1881) which featured tall sunflowers, two small boys and an amazing blue sky.
 It was as if he had captured a moment in time.

-Tuesday 9 February 2016
+Tuesday, 9 February 2016

-Do the cats love me at all?
+Do the cats love me back?

 Any reader of this blog knows about my fondness for my two kitties Tom and Ruby.
 I find them to be very cute and endlessly amusing, and I have always thought that these feelings were reciprocated.
 However yesterday I saw a news item about a leopard which had wandered into the grounds of a school in India.
 Video footage was shown of the frisky leopard chasing unfortunate individuals, leaping up at them and biting them.
 It also climbed up a wall and walked along it nonchalantly.*